chwinnie/evernote-sdk-javascript/README.md

 <p>In order to run this extension, you need to obtain an Evernote API key from http://dev.evernote.com/documentation/cloud and an API key from Dark Sky from https://darksky.net/dev/</p>

+<p>You will also need a user account on the Evernote sandbox service.
+Sign up for an account at https://sandbox.evernote.com/Registration.action</p>

 <p>You will need to enter the Evernote information in auth.js.
 The dark sky information will need to be entered in app.js and services.js.</p>

-<p>You will also need a user account on the Evernote sandbox service.
-Sign up for an account at https://sandbox.evernote.com/Registration.action</p>
+<p>To run a chrome extension, go to chrome://extensions on a chrome browser and load /src/main/resources from this repository.</p>

 <h2>Libraries/API used:</h2>
 <ul>